'There's loads of them': Saracens reel off list of stars to watch out for in the Championship

 — RugbyPass (@RugbyPass) January 14, 2021

-Asked what names rugby fans should look out for when charting Saracens’ Championship campaign, McCall reeled off a list of relatively unknown players to watch out for.
+Asked what names rugby fans should look out for when following Saracens’ Championship campaign, McCall reeled off a list of relatively unknown players to watch out for.
 “There’s loads of them,” he enthused.
 “Ralph Adams-Hale is coming back after a 15 months breakage.
 Not playing this weekend but he is very close to being back playing again.

 “Tom Woolstencroft, although he is not young, is leading our side and he is getting better and better.
 We have Joel Kpoku, who is suspended at the moment (due to the Barbarians), but his second row partnership with Callum Hunter-Hill we’re looking forward to.
 Sean Reffell, he’s carrying a little bit a niggle, and Andy Christie in the back row.